-ACLAPROTECH – The ACademy for CLAssical, PROfessional, and TECHnical Studies – was founded and is managed by Pastor Jean St. Cyr, and his son Junior.
+ACLAPROTECH – The Academy for CLAssical, PROfessional, and TECHnical Studies – was founded and is managed by Pastor Jean St. Cyr, and his son Junior.
 The school began on a small scale many years before the earthquake, but the need for affordable education became even greater as many fled to the tent city for refuge.
 Pastor St. Cyr started a church in the middle of the tent city, and held services every night of the week for 7 months, and two nights a week for the past 5 years!
 He also continued the school in its original building, but the structure was badly damaged from the earthquake and was a potential danger in the long-term.
 St Cyr and his church have since been able to construct a new building that houses both the church and school.
 Right beside where the tent city once was, the church still works to meet the needs of those most affected by the quake.
 The school is now home to nearly 75 students and is working to become one of the highest quality schools in the area, as well as the most affordable.

 The St. Cyrs passion for education and development do not stop at the primary school level.
 Over the next few years, we will work along side these leaders to open up a secondary school, as well as a vocational training center for the people of this community.
-We will also begin a clean water project that will provide safe and clean drinking water to the entire community at a fraction of what it now costs.
+We will also begin a a medical clinic and a clean water project that will provide safe and clean drinking water to the entire community at a fraction of what it now costs.
 These leaders want to see their people thrive, and we believe that it can be done through long-term relationships, meeting social needs, and a deep investment in quality education and job creation.

 St. Cyr is the pastor of Eglise Baptiste Compasion de Christ and the headmaster of Aclaprotech Academy.
 Both were birthed out of JP1, a tent city that at one time held over 60,000 people that had been displaced by the earthquake.
 We are currently partnering with St Cyr in Delmas to empower and resource the teachers of Aclaprotech Academy.